My favorite book is always the one I’m reading now. I get vested in the story, in the characters, in the voice of the writer.

 Favorite passage: “The crickets sang in the grasses.
 They sang the song of summer’s ending, a sad monotonous song.
 ‘Summer is over and gone, over and gone, over and gone.
 Summer is dying, dying.’
 A little maple tree heard the cricket song and turned bright red with anxiety.”
 Lovely.

-I got back into Joan Didion’s essays this year after watching a Netflix documentary about her life, directed by her nephew.
+I got back into Joan Didion’s essays after watching a Netflix documentary about her life, directed by her nephew.